West Palm Beach Parenting Coordinator Lawyer

 Parenting plans are binding court orders instructing divorced or separated parents regarding their rights and duties toward their children.
 Parents do not always comply with the requirements of a parenting plan.
 Parenting coordination is an alternative dispute resolution method that is used after the finalization of a divorce if the parents are not adhering to the terms of their parenting plan.
-If your spouse is not cooperating with your parenting plan, an attorney can help you ensure that it is enforced.
+If your spouse is not cooperating with your parenting plan, a West Palm Beach parenting coordinator lawyer can help you ensure that it is enforced.

 Purposes of Parenting Coordination

 Parenting coordination is a way to resolve issues regarding children and parenting plans outside of court.
 In coordination, a parenting coordinator facilitates communication between the parents, protects familial relationships, and works to minimize harm to the child resulting from conflict between the parents.
 Parenting coordinators are licensed physicians, attorneys, or mental health professionals, or family law mediators certified by the Florida Supreme Court.
 They also must complete further training and certification.

 A parenting coordinator’s main purpose is to help resolve disputes between the parents.
 They may also provide parenting education and make recommendations to the parents to promote the child’s best interests.
 Parenting coordinators may also have some decision-making authority for the child and the parenting plan if both the parents and the court give prior consent.
 In that case, if the parents cannot reach an agreement on an issue, the coordinator’s decisions will be binding and have the force of court orders.

 - Talking with teachers, psychologists, and others;

 - Mediating visitation;

 - Teaching parenting skills;